Manish047/ToDoDo/README.md

 ### Run 'cd your-app-root-directory'

-Navigate to the root folder where you copy the code.
+Navigate to the root folder where you copied the code.

 ### Run 'npm install'

-Install all the dependencies in a folder named 'node_modules'.
+Installs all the dependencies in a folder named 'node_modules'.

 ### Run 'npm start'